Today Melissa breaks down a great plan for 24 hours in Madrid (though we both agree that you should always stay longer)!

 After wandering around indoors for a while, get some fresh air.
 There's no better place to do it than Retiro, Madrid's most popular park.
 It's conveniently located right beside the museums, making it a natural next stop on your whirlwind tour.

 Explore the park's many paths, discover its impressive rose garden, marvel at its glass palace, and row a tiny blue boat on its picturesque lake.
 You can grab a merienda (mid-afternoon snack) from one of the cafés or food vendors.
-Or just find a patch of grass, relax, and soak in the sunshine.
+Or just find a patch of grass and relax in the sunshine.

 If there's one iconic image that represents Madrid, it's the panoramic view of Gran Vía and the Metropole building from one of the city's coolest bars.
 Head back toward the center from Retiro and ascend to the azotea (rooftop terrace) of the Círculo de Bellas Artes.